anlif/rtt_minimal/README.md

 # Running
 ## Prerequisites
 Install Nordic SDK11 and JLink debugging tools.
 Connect a nRF52 dev kit to your USB port.

+## Configure the Makefile
-Set proper SDK and RTT paths in the Makefile.
+Set ``SDK_DIR`` to the path to the Nordic SDK and ``RTT_DIR`` to the SEGGER RTT dir in the Makefile.

 ## Build
 ``make``